 - Water in the morning before 10 am.
 Too much water in the evenings can lead to mold on some plants.

 - Avoid overhead watering – it can damage leaves and waste water

-- Don’t water when the temp is above 30°C – water can evaporate very easily
+- Don’t water when the temp is above 30°C or when it is very windy – water can evaporate very easily

 - Check the temperature of the water in your hose before watering – it can be very hot and damage leaves